APrasad021/goodreads-scrape/README.md

 ## Usage
+After cloning the repo, the dependencies will need to be installed.
+This can be done by running:
+`
+pip3 install -r requirements.txt
+`
+in the root directory of the repo.

-Create a secrets.py file.
-In it, define the firebase project id and goodreads user id that will be used like so:
+After that, we'll need to create a secrets.py file.
+In it, the firebase project id and goodreads user id that will be defined and used like so:

 `
 FIREBASE_PROJECT_ID = 'project-id-123'